-- implementing the State Planning Strategy to provide a vision for the future development of Western Australia
+- maintaining the State Planning Strategy to provide a vision for the future development of Western Australia

-- developing integrated land use planning strategies for the coordinated provision of transport and infrastructure for land development
+- developing integrated land use planning strategies for the coordination of transport, infrastructure and development

 - preparing and reviewing region schemes to cater for anticipated growth